MG2033/MobileNet/README.md

 </div>

 ## ReLU6
 The paper uses ReLU6 as an activation function.
-ReLU6 was first introduced in [Convolutional Deep Belief Networks on CIFAR-10](https://www.cs.toronto.edu/~kriz/conv-cifar10-aug2010.pdf) as a mobile ReLU.
+ReLU6 was first introduced in [Convolutional Deep Belief Networks on CIFAR-10](https://www.cs.toronto.edu/~kriz/conv-cifar10-aug2010.pdf) as a ReLU with clipping its output at 6.0.

 ## Usage
 ### Main Dependencies